jessepav/lacygoill-wiki-backup/vim/compiler.md

 (`%Z`, `%p`, `^`).
 The `%C` format is less specific, (only `%C` is an info).
-The `%G` format  is the least specific (all  we know is that it's  a random line outside a multi-line message).
+The `%G` format  is the least specific (all  we know is that it's  a random line outside a multiline message).

-## Must a multi-line message be parsed in this order: beginning-continuation-end?
+## Must a multiline message be parsed in this order: beginning-continuation-end?

 Yes.